Westpac Logo

 Westpac Banking Corporation Logo 1982-2003

-In 1982, the Bank of New South Wales merged with Commercial Bank of Australia to create the Westpac Business Corporation.
+In 1982, the Bank of New South Wales merged with the Commercial Bank of Australia to create the Westpac Business Corporation.
 The new name was used for the first time in the emblem, formed from the merger of “western” and “pacific.”
 There are no other verbal designations.
-The graphic part is expressed by “W” – a single red character, consisting of three wide stripes.
+The graphic part is expressed by “W” – a single red character with three wide stripes.
 In this case, it replaces the capital letter.
-The rest of the characters are lowercase, squat, slightly elongated horizontally.
+The other characters are lowercase, squat, and slightly elongated horizontally.

 2003 – today